Cogress are committed to protecting and respecting your privacy, please read how we use your information

 We may share your personal data as follows:

-- With third party service providers - agents, suppliers, contractors or consultants (e.g. IT, CRM and communications service providers, legal advisors, banks, developers, external compliance consultants, providers of online AML and KYC checks and companies assisting us with the optimisation of our websites (e.g. search engine optimisation and analytics).
+- With third party service providers – such as agents, suppliers, contractors or consultants (e.g. IT, CRM and communications service providers, legal advisors, banks, developers, external compliance consultants, providers of online AML and KYC checks and companies assisting us with the optimisation of our websites (e.g. search engine optimisation and analytics), amongst any relevant others.

 - With law enforcement agencies and regulators - to the extent required by law (e.g. court order, police) and regulation (a request by a regulator).

-- Within the Cogress Entities - We may process your personal information with any member of the Cogress Entities, including all companies and persons included in the organisational structure.
+- Within other entities part of the Cogress group - We may process and share your personal information with companies and persons included in the Cogress organisational structure.

-- With affiliated companies - we may share personal data with any affiliated companies of the Cogress Entities; current and any future ones.
+- With affiliated companies - We may share personal data with any affiliated companies of Cogress; current and any future ones.

-We will only share personal data with a third-party subject to satisfactory due diligence, bound by obligations of confidentiality, and in accordance with any applicable legal and regulatory requirement, and subject to a GDPR compliant legal agreement being in place.
+We will only share personal data with a third-party subject to satisfactory due diligence, bound by obligations of confidentiality, and in accordance with any applicable legal and regulatory requirement, including those stipulated by the GDPR.

 GDPR rights for individuals

-Under GDPR and the Data Protection Act 2018 you have a number of rights in relation to the processing of your personal data.
+Under GDPR, you (i.e. date subjects) have a number of rights in relation to the processing of your personal data.
 Please note that rights may be limited and subject to restrictions in certain situations.
 Regarding personal data we may hold and process, you have the: